larskotthoff/notmuch-sync/README.md

 notmuch mail directory in a file of the form `notmuch-sync-<UUID>` where `<UUID>` is the UUID of the database synced with (not the UUID of the local notmuch database).
-The contents of the file are the revision number of the remote notmuch database after the last tag sync followed by a space and the UUID of the local notmuch database.
+The contents of the file are the revision number of the local notmuch database after the last tag sync followed by a space and the UUID of the local notmuch database.

 This allows for syncs between any number of arbitrary pairs, even if host